 What do you love most about working in this field?

 Since bookkeeping chores differ by industry, this is a crucial bookkeeper interview question to ask.
 Some small businesses may get away with hiring a trained bookkeeper with basic expertise, while others, such as construction firms, law firms, and NGOs, require a bookkeeper with industry-specific knowledge.

 However, don’t let your accounting candidate’s lack of industry experience prevent you from making an offer of employment.
 If they are otherwise a good fit for your company and have a passion for or interest in your sector, they may be the greatest candidate for the job.

 What are your own interests?

-While you want your virtual accountant and the rest of your staff to be dedicated to your business , you also don’t want to hire someone who has no personal interests.
-A lack of personal interests might suggest that your applicant is not much bothered about the work.
+While you want your virtual accountant and the rest of your staff to be dedicated to your business, you also don’t want to hire someone who has no personal interests.
+A lack of personal interests might suggest that your application is not bothered about the work.
 It’s also conceivable that the candidate is simply saying what they believe you want to hear.
 In any case, delve further and ask more questions.